Land Registration in France - 'Cadastre'

 However, those of you who may be familiar with the UK land registry on-line plans are likely to be a little disappointed, particularly with rural cadastre plans, where the level of topographical information is poor.

-Nevertheless, if used in tandem with the aerial photos provided through the site of Geoportail or Google Earth you can obtain a lot more useful information about a property from comfort of your home.
+Nevertheless, you can also use the site of Geoportail where you can obtain a lot more useful information about a property from comfort of your home.

 One of the features on the Geoportail site is the ability to super-impose cadastral parcels over the aerial photos.